 In my lab I do not run my own SMTP server, so I had to write a script that could leverage my Gmail account.
 You will see in my Powershell script the password to the email account that authenticates to the SMTP server is in plain text.
 If you are concerned that someone may have access to your script and discover your password then you will want to encrypt your credentials.
 Gmail requires and SSL connection so your password should be safe on the wire, just like any other email client.

-Here is an example of a Powershell script that when used in conjunction with Task Scheduler and Perfmon can send an email alert automatically when any user defined performance counter threshold condition is met.
-In my environment I said this to C:\Alerts\Alerts.ps1
+Here is an example of a Powershell script that when used in conjunction with Task Scheduler which will send an email alert automatically when any specified Event is logged in the Windows Event Log.
+In my environment I saved this script to C:\Alerts\ServiceAlert.ps1

 An example of an email generated from that Powershell script looks like this.